Access the Series: Enrolling now in The Estate Registry. →

 2. Place the foil-wrapped burritos directly onto the middle rack of the preheated 350°F oven.

 3. Bake for exactly 15 minutes.
-This crucial thermal phase forces the cheddar to melt into a molten core while the tortilla gently steams and sets its shape.
+This crucial baking phase forces the cheddar to melt into a molten core while the tortilla gently steams and sets its shape.

 4. Remove from the oven, unwrap the foil, slice cleanly in half on a steep bias with a chef's knife, and serve piping hot.